Gordon Clark: Personal life

 Clark met his future wife Ruth Schmidt during his graduate studies at the University of Pennsylvania; she had actually been baptized by Gordon's father as a baby.
 They married in 1929 and stayed together for 48 years until Ruth's death from leukemia in 1977.
 They had two daughters, Lois Antoinette (later Lois Zeller, b.
 1936) and Nancy Elizabeth (later Betsy Clark George, b.
 1941).
-At the time of his death, Clark was survived by his two daughters and their husbands, 12 grandchildren, and one great grandchild.
+At the time of his death, Clark was survived by his two daughters and their husbands, 12 grandchildren, and one great-grandchild.

 Clark was well known as a keen chessplayer.
 In 1966, he won the championship of the King's Men Chess Club in Indianapolis.

 Publications

-Clark was a prolific author who wrote more than forty books, including texts on ancient and contemporary philosophy, volumes on Christian doctrines, commentaries on the New Testament and a one-volume history of philosophy:
+Clark was a prolific author who wrote more than forty books, including texts on ancient and contemporary philosophy, volumes on Christian doctrines, commentaries on the New Testament and a one-volume history of philosophy.
+Many of his works have been reprinted by the Trinity Foundation.